amardeshbd/android-recyclerview-onclick-listener/README.md

 ## Background
-Personally, I have been relying on Googling, StackOverflow, and Google's official Android developer guide to implement click listener for `RecyclerView` for some time now.
+Personally, I have been relying on Googling, StackOverflow, and Google's official Android developer guide to implementing click listener for `RecyclerView` for some time now.
+Even though, I have settled on the solution recommended by Google, I still wanted to explore the past and present (as of `2020`) on what is current and what are the confusions.

 Whenever I [Googled](https://www.google.com/search?q=android+recyclerview+click+listener),
 I could see I am not the only one looking for answers 🤷,